carlosperate/config-files/apps/README.md

 - [Free Privacy Focused Analytics](#free-privacy-focused-analytics)

+## Diagrams

+- [PlantUML](https://plantuml.com) - Covers a wide range of UML diagrams and has an online free server to generate the images.

-## Flow Charts
+### Flow Charts
 - [js2flowchart.js](https://github.com/Bogdan-Lyashenko/js-code-to-svg-flowchart) - SVG charts from JavaScript code.
 More like a visual representation of the code than a flowchart.
     - Live: https://github.com/Bogdan-Lyashenko/js-code-to-svg-flowchart
 - [code2flow](https://code2flow.com) - My favourite so far, DSL is easy and offers most of what you need in a flow chart diagram.
 Online service, 5 diagrams w/ 50 nodes are free.

-- [PlantUML](https://plantuml.com) - Covers a wide range of UML diagrams and has an online free server to generate the images.
+### Sequence Diagrams
-- [swimlanes](https://swimlanes.io/) - Free online tool for creating sequence diagrams.
+- [swimlanes](https://swimlanes.io) - Free online tool for creating sequence diagrams.
+- [JS Sequence Diagrams](https://github.com/bramp/js-sequence-diagrams) - Online editor and can be easily embedded in HTML.

 ## Hex Editors